WATFORD FC, MERIDEN COMMUNITY CENTRE

 WATFORD FC’S COMMUNITY SPORTS AND EDUCATION TRUST SELECTED MCARDLE SPORT TEC AND TIGERTURF TO INSTALL A BRAND NEW SYNTHETIC SPORTS SURFACE AT MERIDEN COMMUNITY CENTRE.

-In December 2012 Watford FC’s Community Sports and Education Trust took over the running of Merdien Community Centre from Watford Borough Council with plans to refurbish and improve the centre both internally and externally.
-Their aim was to “develop a vibrant youth and community centre aiming to enhance the lives of local residents providing social benefits with its diverse programme of activities.”
+In December 2012, Watford FC’s Community Sports and Education Trust took over the running of Meriden Community Centre from Watford Borough Council with plans to refurbish and improve the centre both internally and externally.
+Their aim was to “develop a vibrant youth and community centre aiming to enhance the lives of local residents, providing social benefits with its diverse programme of activities.”

-As part of the plan to improve the external facilities, the Trust applied for funding to contribute towards a brand new 3G pitch for football.
+As part of the plan to improve the external facilities, the Trust applied for funding to contribute towards a brand new synthetic sports surface for football.
 Watford Community Sports & Education Trust were successfully awarded a grant of £250,916 from the Premier League & The FA Facilities Fund, which is delivered by the Football Foundation, as well as funds from Watford Borough Council, The Bernard Sunley Charitable Foundation and Watford FC’s CSE Trust itself.

-Watford stars Troy Deeney, Heurelho Gomes and Jerome Sinclair joined Graham Taylor OBE, Hornets legend and Football Foundation Ambassador, officially unveiled Watford FC Community Sports and Education Trust’s (CSET) new 3G pitch in November 2016.
+Watford stars Troy Deeney, Heurelho Gomes and Jerome Sinclair joined Graham Taylor OBE, Hornets legend and Football Foundation Ambassador, to officially unveil Watford FC Community Sports and Education Trust’s (CSET) new 3G pitch in November 2016.

-Watford FC’s media team who took some video footage of the construction progress, these can be found here http://mcardlesport.co.uk/videos/
+Watford FC’s media team took some video footage of the construction progress; this can be found here.

 “The site will also be an important hub for grassroots football clubs and many other sports and groups in the area.
 Fantastically well done to all concerned!”